punyhumangames/ArcPluginsDocumentation/docs/arcinventory/concepts/ui.md

 ### Item Cards

 Items are displayed using an 'Item Card' widget, or a specific UMG subclass that contains a reference to an item and displays the information within that card.
 By default, there are two types of Item Cards, Small and Large.
 Small Item Cards are generally a 32x32 image displaying the item on top of the item slot widget or while dragging and dropping.
 Large Item Cards are used to display the item when you mouse over the Item Card, and often contain all of the data.
-The Item Cards look into the Item's UI Data for textures and names to use.
+The Item Cards look into the Item Fragments for what information to display.

 It is up to the implementer to create their own displays, but some examples are provided in the plugin.

+!!! tip
+    Arc Inventory ships with a `ItemFragment_ItemCard` that allows an item to define what item card classes to use.

 ### Drag and Drop